 Area Combination

-If you choose to, why not use a combination approach to gardening.
-There is nothing to stop you having both an indoor and an outdoor garden.
+If you choose to, why not use a combination approach to gardening?
+There is nothing to stop you from having both an indoor and an outdoor garden.

 Try using a mixture of growing methods.
 You might rely on container gardening for inside your home or on your back porch, while still using a raised bed in the backyard at the same time.